Finding Halos in the Lyman-$\alpha$ forest I. Introducing a hierarchical absorption framework: Variable SBLA Spectral Size

 But what about the halo-centric point of view?
 We once again calculate $\cf$, where we can see the $z=2$ and $\flya < 0.15$ case in the bottom panel of Fig. \ref{fig:keck psbla cfrac example} (for all cases, we refer readers to Appendix \ref{appendix:nohierarchy sbla}).
-At $z=2$, we can see that the smallest SBLAs ($< 112\kms$) cover a large fraction of halos of every mass and for every flux limit, but as we increase the size of the absorbers, we start to see that the covering fraction lowers significantly, with the larger SBLAs ($> 264 \kms$) having no presence in the lower mass halos.
-This naturally follows from $\pmh$ where, even though smaller SBLAs exist in abundance and are also covered by most lines-of-sights in halos, parsing which ones are influenced by halos and which ones are IGM is difficult, while larger SBLAs are rarer (although still abundant) and exist in fewer lines-of-sight, but are very likely to be associated with halos when found.
+At $z=2$, we can see that the smallest SBLAs ($< 112\kms$) cover a large range of halos masses, but as we increase $\vsbla$, we start to see that the covering fraction lowers significantly, with the larger SBLAs ($> 264 \kms$) having nearly no association with lower mass halos.
+This naturally follows from our previous discussion on $\pmh$ (Sect. \ref{subsec: SDSS halo mass}) where, although smaller SBLAs are numerous and trace a significant amount of halos, they also trace many parts of the IGM, lowering our probabilities but increasing the covering fraction.
+Meanwhile, larger SBLAs are rarer (even if still quite abundant) and exist in fewer lines-of-sight, but have a high probability of being associated with halos.
+Essentially, we have a purity and completeness trade-off between SBLA spectral size, covering fraction and probability, which we explore with more detail in Sect. \ref{sec:sample selection}.

+Furthermore, as we increase the spectral size, the peak of the $\cf$ shifts towards higher halo masses as well, reinforcing the hypothesis that SBLA spectral size and halo mass are tightly linked.

-An important ambiguity of the results set out in this section arise due the self-evident fact that extended absorption seen in wide blends (characterised by high $\vsbla$) will frequently be composed of smaller blends of strong absorption (i.e. low $\vsbla$).
+An important ambiguity of the results set out in this section arises due the self-evident fact that extended absorption seen in wide blends (characterised by high $\vsbla$) will frequently be composed of smaller blends of strong absorption (i.e. low $\vsbla$).
 Small SBLAs are numerous, partly because strong absorption over a narrower velocity window is more common (while larger binning naturally draws the forest transmission to the mean).
-Small SBLAs are also numerous because several can exist within a single larger SBLA.
+They are also numerous because several can exist within a single larger SBLA.
 In other words, a particular blending scale thus far (including the work of \citetalias{pieri10}, \citetalias{pieri14} and \citetalias{morrison24}) effectively defines a minimum SBLA width that includes higher $\vsbla$ absorption systems.
 In the next section we aim to address this ambiguity and assign SBLAs a correct and unique $\vsbla$, and in doing so improve both their veracity and utility.